apache/nuttx-apps/graphics/twm4nx/README.txt

        needed with a mouse.
 Cursor images also change depending on the state (like grabbing and dragging or resizing).
 There is also a possibility of using auto-raise with a mouse as well.
-All of this logic is in place, but none has been verifed.
+All of this logic is in place, but none has been verified.
+    8. I am suspecting that NxTerm processes are not being shut down properly when an NxTerm window is closed, but I have not yet investigated this.